philferriere/tfoptflow/README.md

 ![](img/epe_multisteps.png)
 ![](img/lr_multisteps.png)

-Note that, if you click on the `IMAGE` tab in Tensorboard while running the training notebooks above, you will be able to visualize the progress of the training on a few validation samples (including the levels of the feature pyramids), as demonstrated here:
+Note that, if you click on the `IMAGE` tab in Tensorboard while running the training notebooks above, you will be able to visualize the progress of the training on a few validation samples (including the predicted flows at each pyramid level), as demonstrated here:

 ![](img/val2.png)
 ![](img/val4.png)